eliona-smart-building-assistant/roomz-app/README.md

 This app creates Eliona asset types and attribute sets during initialization.

-The data is written for each device, structured into different subtypes of Elinoa assets.
+The data is written for each device, structured into different subtypes of Eliona assets.
 The following subtypes are defined:

-- `Info`: Static data which provides information about a device like address and firmware info.
-- `Status`: Device status information, like battery level.
 - `Input`: Current values reported by sensors.
-- `Output`: Values that are to be passed back to the provider.

 ### Continuous asset creation ###

-Assets for all devices connected to the Template account are created automatically when the configuration is added.

-To select which assets to create, a filter could be specified in config.
-The schema of the filter is defined in the `openapi.yaml` file.

-Possible filter parameters are defined in the structs in `broker.go` and marked with `eliona:"attribute_name,filterable"` field tag.
+Assets are automatically created when data for new sensor is received.
+Unfortunately, there is currently no way to discover all of the devices automatically (ROOMZ does not provide that).

 To avoid conflicts, the Global Asset Identifier is a manufacturer's ID prefixed with asset type name as a namespace.

-### Dashboard ###

-An example dashboard meant for a quick start or showcasing the apps abilities can be obtained by accessing the dashboard endpoint defined in the `openapi.yaml` file.

 ## Tools